LukeShortCloud/rootpages/source/ansible.md

 2. "Ansible Shell Module."

 ### Playbooks - Modules - Copy Files and Templates

 The copy, file and template modules provide ways to managing and configuring various files.
 The file module is used to handle file creation/modification [1], templates are to be used when Ansible needs to fill in the variables [2] and copy is used for copying files and folders.
 Most of the attributes are the same between the three modules.

 Common options:
 * src = Define the source file or template.
 If a full path is not given, Ansible will check in the roles/`<ROLENAME>`/files/ directory for a file or roles/`<ROLENAME>`/templates/ for a template.
 * dest (or path) = This is the full path to where the file should be copied to on the destination server.
+* remote_src = If set to True, the source file will be found on the server Ansible is running tasks on (not the local machine).
+The default is False.
 * owner = Set the user owner.
 * group = Set the group owner.
 * mode = Set the octal or symbloc permissions.
 If using octal, it has to be four digits.
 The first digit is generally the flag "0" to indicate no special permissions.